artflutter/reactive_forms_generator/README.md

 @ReactiveFormAnnotation()
 class MailingList {
+  final List<String?> emailList;

+  MailingList({
     @FormArrayAnnotation(
       validators: const [
-      emailDuplicates,
+        mailingListValidator,
       ],
       // you can also add validators for each item of the array
       // it will be added to each FormControl
       // itemValidators: [
       //   emailValidator,
       // ],
     )
-  final List<String?> emailList;

-  MailingList({
     this.emailList = const [],
   });
 }